 They’re not for everybody, but once you’ve seen a kitchen made with RTA cabinets with inset doors, if they’re for you, you’ll probably be wondering how to get some.
 Inset doors can lend a cabinet a more rustic look, like a galley or a rustic cabin.
 They divide the lines of the kitchen from mostly vertical to more of a grid arrangement, which can really make it stand out!

 Unfortunately, kitchen cabinets with inset doors can be a little hard to find—but you’re in luck!
-At RTA Cabinet Store, we have two model lines ready to go!
+At RTA Cabinet Store, we have five model lines ready to go!

 Inset Doors in White

 When you’re going for inset doors, white is a great choice, and our Snow White Inset cabinets are perfect for the style.
 The contrast between the white surfaces and the darker shadows along the seams are emphasized by Shaker styling.
 This really makes them pop, and makes it clear even at a glance that these are no ordinary cabinets.

 They include hardwood face frames, where warping and cracking is less of an issue.
 Then for the doors and drawer fronts themselves, we use high-density fiberboard (HDF) for its superior ability to hold a perfect coat of paint.